Can You Become A Screenwriter Without A Degree? Pros & Cons.

 screenplay scriptwriting software

-Ideally, to write a script, you will need some type of screenwriting software.
+Ideally, to write a script, you will need some screenwriting software.
 We have a list of screenwriting programs you can choose from, both free and paid

-You can write screenplays in a good ole fashioned word processor like Word or Pages.
+You can write screenplays using a good old-fashioned word processor like Word or Pages.

-It’s not something I can recommend, though, as the formatting may end up looking a little different than the industry standard (that screenwriting programs formalize), which could turn off some managers, executives, and readers as they review your script.
+I cannot recommend it, though, as the formatting may look slightly different from the industry standard (which screenwriting programs formalize), which could turn off some managers, executives, and readers as they review your script.

 Don’t expect upper management to read your script… at first.